cioos-siooc/ckan/README.md

 This repo was originally forked from `https://github.com/ckan/ckan` and has undergone significant modification to make it docker compatible.
 It now more closely resembles `https://github.com/ckan/ckan-docker` and has a similar intention, that of providing an easy ckan install encapsulated in docker containers.

 This repo builds a cioos ckan docker container along with associated solr, postgres, redis containers.
-It differs from other ckan docker builds such as `https://github.com/ckan/ckan-docker-base` in that it does not user supervisor to run the harvesters. instead 3 containers are spun up, ckan_gather_harvester, ckan_fetch_harvester, and ckan_run_harvester.
-In this way the harvesters are independent of the ckan main app.
+It differs from other ckan docker builds such as `https://github.com/ckan/ckan-docker-base` in that it does not use supervisor to run the harvesters.
+Instead, 3 containers are spun up: ckan_gather_harvester, ckan_fetch_harvester, and ckan_run_harvester.
+In this way, the harvesters are independent of the ckan main app.

 Detailed documentation can be found in `/docs`.
 Release notes for cioos ckan version can be found in `/contrib/docker/release_notes`